Understand the principles and values in health and social care _adults and children and young people_, early years and childcare

 Core ideas you must understand for this topic

-• Safeguarding: Protecting vulnerable individuals (children, young people, and adults) from harm, abuse, or neglect, and knowing how to report concerns.
+• Safeguarding: Protecting children, young people, and vulnerable adults from harm, abuse, and neglect, and knowing how to report concerns.

 Learning Objectives